 I know there are people out there who say “well in the real world they won’t have the question written down.”
 As facilitators of novice language instruction, we have the important task of supporting all students where they are at in their language learning process.
 For me teaching non-native speakers in their first language classes, means building a bridge to get to that spontaneous conversations.

 If I threw my preschool son straight in the deepwater of the ocean the first time and shout Swim!, without any supports, he would either drown or never want to swim again.
-This is what we do to early novice language students when we throw them with a partner week one and say talk to each other in Spanish.
+This is what we do to early novice language students when we throw them with a partner in week one and say talk to each other in Spanish.
 Giving them question cards is a floaty to help make the first experience enjoyable, so they want to come back and try again the next day or even the next year.

 Types of Question Cards